jinzhao-sun/jinzhao-sun.github.io/_pages/cv.md

 Quantum Information Processing (QIP), Theory of Quantum Computation, Communication and Cryptography (TQC), Asian Quantum Information Science (AQIS), etc;

-and funding bodies such as UKRI, the Swiss National Science Foundation, and the Royal Academy of Engineering.
+and funding bodies such as UKRI, the Swiss National Science Foundation, and UK Royal Academy of Engineering.